Label Alignment Regularization for Distribution Shift: Related Work

 There are various similarity or distance measures to define a loss function for enforcing invariant representations.
 For example, \citet{zhuang2017supervised} and \citet{meng2018adversarial} minimize the KL-divergence and \citet{lee2019sliced} and \citet{damodaran2018deepjdot} minimize the Wasserstein distance. \citet{sun2016deep} minimize the $\ell_2$ distance between the covariance matrices of the source and target domain representations. \citet{long2015learning} minimize Maximum Mean Discrepancy between source and target domain hidden representations embedded with a kernel.

-However, despite flourished literature in representation-based domain adaptation methods, they have critical limitations. \citet{zhao2019learning} and \citet{johansson2019support} created synthetic examples where a domain-adversarial model that minimizes the source domain supervised loss with an invariant representation still fails on the target domain. \citet{zhao2019learning} also observed similar failures in digit classification tasks where the source domain, unlike the target domain, is severely imbalanced.
+Despite the flourishing literature on representation-based domain adaptation methods, they have critical limitations. \citet{zhao2019learning} and \citet{johansson2019support} have presented synthetic examples in which a domain-adversarial model that minimizes the supervised loss in the source domain, while aiming for an invariant representation, still fails in the target domain.
+We will demonstrate this failure through our experiments in the next section and show that our proposed algorithm remains robust in such situations.

 Domain-adaptation methods that do not rely on representation learning are less studied and can be applied in highly restricted settings.
-For example, importance sampling \citep{shimodaira2000improving} assumes covariate shift, that is, the label conditional distributions are the same between the two domains while the input distributions can differ, and further requires mild domain-shift: the target domain is within the source domain's support.
-This classical method reweights the source domain data points in the supervised objective to account for the shift in the input distributions.
+For example, importance sampling \citep{shimodaira2000improving} assumes label conditional distribution must be the same and target domain is within the support of the source domain.
+Our work supplements this direction.

-There are diverse settings to study domain adaptation problems.
-In classification problems, closed set domain adaptation assumes the same categories between the two domains while open-set domain adaptation assumes that the two domains only share a subset of their categories \citep{panareda2017open}.
-Unsupervised, semi-supervised, and supervised domain adaptation assume that the data from the target domain is fully unlabeled, partly labeled, and fully labeled respectively \citep{ganin2016domain}.
-Two related problems to domain adaptation are multi-target domain adaptation where there are multiple target domains \citep{gholami2020unsupervised} and domain generalization where several source domains are sampled from a distribution over tasks and the goal is to generalize to a previously unseen domain from this distribution \citep{blanchard2011generalizing,gulrajani2020search}.